 It is recognized that student progress in acquiring and practicing therapeutic skills and formulating their therapeutic orientation as they move through the program from novice to professional.
 As such, students have the opportunity to identify their strengths and needs for further development throughout their clinical experiences.
 The evaluation forms can be viewed here.

-In addition to successfully completing all coursework and obtaining the required minimum 500 client contact hours and 100 supervision hours, students must pass a comprehensive examination as required for the M.S. in Family Therapy degree.
+In addition to successfully completing all coursework and obtaining the required minimum 500 client contact hours and 100 supervision hours, students must pass a comprehensive examination as required for the M.S. in Couple and Family Therapy degree.
 This clinically focused examination tests the student's ability to apply what has been learned.
 Exams are given at the end of each term.
 Students are eligible to take the Comprehensive Exam when they have: